EPoS (European Polyp Surveillance)

 About the Project

 In the EPoS-study we plan to investigate various time intervals for surveillance of patients with colorectal polyps.
-There will be three studies randomizing more than 30,000 patients in Spain, Norway, the Netherlands, Sweden, Denmark, Austria, Portugal, Czech Republic and Poland to different surveillance colonoscopy intervals afterpolypectomy.
+There will be three studies randomizing more than 30,000 patients in Spain, Norway, the Netherlands, Sweden, Denmark, Austria, Czech Republic and Poland to different surveillance colonoscopy intervals afterpolypectomy.
 This is done to disentangle the most effective and cost-effective surveillance strategy for the population, and it is the largest study ever conducted within this field.

 The study will be initiated in February 2015.